harrij15/SquareMeals/README.md

 ## Installation
-Thus far, the app is not complete nor up on the app store, thus the only way to acquire the app is purely for developmental purposes.
+Thus far, the app is not complete not up on the app store, thus the only way to acquire the app is mostly for developmental purposes.
+If you wish to install

 ## Using the Interface